-Google Chrome, version 34 or higher
+Google Chrome, latest version

-Mozilla Firefox, version 29 or higher
+Mozilla Firefox, latest version

 To better fit any screen size we made our application dynamic.
 For example If the tabs at the top have gone missing look for a button in the top right that has all the tabs hidden within.
 If feature have gone “missing” try looking at the entire page before becoming concerned.
 If you still cannot find the feature sent us a quick email via Zendesk and we will be glad to help.